Half-Baked-Code/Durbeen/ReferenceBooks/scoring_rubrics/Scoring Rubrics in the Classroom_ Using Performance Criteria for Assessing and Improving Student Performance by Judith A. Arter.md

 | No more than 30% of scores lower than a 3, with<br>at least 10% 4 or better | D                    |
 | Anything lower than this                                                    | F                    |

-<span id="page-96-0"></span>Table 5.3 Logic Rule for Converting Rubric Scores to Grades
+Table 5.3 Logic Rule for Converting Rubric Scores to Grades

 80% of the items on a multiple-choice test correctly), they are misleading when converted from rubric scores.